 Not able to make it that day, or not sure what to do with your unwanted, unused, and expired medicine year-round?
 The kiosk sites found via our convenient Kiosk Site Locator accept year-round disposals.
 Additionally, MyOldMeds.com provides information on kiosk sites’ hours of operation, hours of collection, what they collect, and other pertinent information.
 Before visiting your local kiosk site, be sure to call the number provided first to confirm that the hours and what is accepted hasn’t changed since our last update.

-October 24, 2020, 10AM-2PM ~ The DEA’s National Prescription Drug Take-Back Day is a biannual event hosted nationwide to provide the…Read More
+April 30, 2022, 10AM-2PM ~ The DEA’s National Prescription Drug Take-Back Day is a biannual event hosted nationwide to provide…Read More

 Did You Know? ~ When it comes to the proper disposal of unwanted, unused, and expired household medicines, the laws…Read More